SMTG-Bham/galore/paper.md

 Galore simplifies and automates the process of simulating photoelectron spectra from _ab initio_ calculations.
-This replaces the tedious process of looking-up and interpolating cross-sectional weights from reference data and generates tabulated data or publication-ready plots as needed.
+This replaces the tedious process of extracting and interpolating cross-sectional weights from reference data and generates tabulated data or publication-ready plots as needed.
 The broadening tools may also be used to obtain realistic diffuse